Python to Debian package converter

 The Python package py2deb converts Python source distributions to Debian binary packages (the ones used for installation).
 It uses pip-accel (based on pip) to download, unpack and compile Python packages.
 Because of this py2deb is compatible with the command line interface of the pip install command.
 For example you can specify packages to convert as command line arguments but you can also use requirement files if you want.

 During the conversion process dependencies are automatically taken into account and converted as well so you don’t actually have to use requirement files including transitive dependencies.
 In fact you might prefer not explicitly listing your transitive dependencies in requirement files because py2deb will translate the version constraints of Python packages into Debian package relationships.

-The py2deb package is currently tested on Python 2.6, 2.7, 3.4 and 3.5 (although Python 3.x support isn’t being used extensively yet, so you may run into some sharp edges).
+The py2deb package is currently tested on CPython 2.7, 3.5, 3.6, 3.7 and PyPy 2 and 3.
+Unfortunately Python 3.8+ is not yet supported (see below).
 For usage instructions please refer to the documentation hosted on Read The Docs.

 $ pip install py2deb